Gun Buster (arcade game): Plot

-The game takes place in Agalia City, a fictional science fiction city where cyborg crime has become rampant.
+The game takes place in Agalia City, a science fiction city where cyborg crime has become rampant.
 In the year 2169, the city offered rewards for cyborg criminals and introduced an organization of hunters.
 As time passed, humanity began to refer to these hunters as "Gunbusters".

 Reception

 In Japan, Game Machine listed Gun Buster on their October 1, 1992 issue as being the sixth most successful upright/cockpit arcade cabinet of the month.
-On October 15, 1992, it was listed as the fifth top-grossing upright/cockpit arcade game of the month.
+On October 15, it was listed as the fifth top-grossing upright/cockpit arcade game of the month.

-In 2005, Gamasutra surveyed game developers on their favorite arcade games of all time, with one developer, Ebon Kim, citing Gun Buster as his "favorite of all time" and writing a brief review, stating he "would play for three hours straight without putting in another quarter" and it was "fun playing against other people".
-He believed "Gunbuster was a revolutionary First-Person Shooter game" and "before its time" and that if "an upgraded version was out today, many FPS enthusiasts would flock to it and tournaments would be held" or "at least that's what I wish would happen".
+In 2005, Gamasutra surveyed game developers on their favorite arcade games of all time, with one developer, Ebon Kim, citing Gun Buster as his "favorite of all time" and writing a brief review, stating that he "would play for three hours straight without putting in another quarter" and it was "fun playing against other people".
+He believed "Gunbuster was a revolutionary first-person shooter game" and "before its time" and that if "an upgraded version was out today, many FPS enthusiasts would flock to it and tournaments would be held" or "at least that's what I wish would happen".